The Costly Mistake: Bi-Weekly vs. Semi-Monthly Payroll Confusion

 Consider using automated payroll software that can handle different pay period calculations and double check those calculations.

-Manually calculate the hourly rate from the quoted semi-monthly and gross annual wage.
-Use the hourly rate to verify both the semi-monthly and annual gross wage calculations.
+Manually calculate the hourly rate from the quoted semi-monthly or bi-weekly rate and gross annual wage.
+Use the hourly rate to verify both the semi-monthly or bi-weekly and annual gross wage calculations.

 Remember, in payroll management, attention to detail is key.
 A small oversight can lead to big problems, so always stay vigilant and precise in your calculations.
 I've had to recalculate my findings several times and it remains unclear to me how the payroll company calculated FIT.
 Dealing with three different realities is often time consuming!